 - property and environmental law.

-Students may also take other highly specialised courses, such as Law and Sport, Trial Advocacy and Antarctic Legal Studies.
+Students may also take other highly specialised courses, such as Law and sport, Law and medicine, trial advocacy and Antarctic legal studies.

 See the Bachelor of Laws page for details of the Bachelor of Laws Honours.

 Law graduates wishing to seek admission as Barristers and Solicitors of the High Court of New Zealand are required to undertake a Professional Legal Studies course following completion of their LLB.
 This is administered by institutions which are independent of the universities.

 Law degrees are popular because of the value placed on core legal skills and the career opportunities available to graduates.
 UC Law graduates can be found among the judiciary and at all levels of the legal profession, across New Zealand and the world.

 Employers are increasingly seeking work-ready graduates.
 Law students at Canterbury have the opportunity to participate in a variety of internships and community placements which will satisfy this requirement.